otan1010/openmetadata-demo/README.md

 run python .\om_column_lineage_demo.py

-Check out the results under "explore"
+Check out the results under "explore" and lineage for one of the tables.
+Don't forget to check "Layers">"Columns" in the lineage view.